cbefus/Eynnyd/docs/source/guide/tutorials/hello_world.rst

             .build()

 It's simply a function which takes a :ref:`request <request>` and returns a :ref:`response <response>`.
-Many other frameworks provide you with both a request and response as inputs to your handlers.
+Many other frameworks provide you with both a request and response as inputs to your :term:`Handler`s.
 This is exploiting output parameters and is generally a violation of Clean Code.
 We prefer to use returns for outputs and reserve parameters for inputs.
-For the purposes of this handler, we don't care anything about the request, all we want to do is return a response with the content "Hello World".
+For the purposes of this :term:`Handler`, we don't care anything about the request, all we want to do is return a response with the content "Hello World".

 We are using Eynnyds built in :ref:`ResponseBuilder <response>`.